GoogleCloudPlatform/php-docs-samples/run/laravel/README.md

 ## Confirm your PHP setup

-You will need PHP on your local system in order to generate run `php artisan` commands later.
+You will need PHP on your local system in order to run `php artisan` commands later.

 * Check you have PHP 8.0.2 or higher installed (or [install it](https://www.php.net/manual/en/install.php)):